 A practical comparison of five platforms self-directed investors actually use to decarbonize their portfolios — what each one is best at, and where each one falls short.

-93% of large investors say climate issues are most likely to affect investment performance over the next 2-5 years.
-Just 4% say climate risk is already reflected in current asset prices.
-That gap — between what investors expect to matter and what markets have priced in — is the entire thesis behind climate-aligned investing.
+93% of large investors expect climate issues to affect investment performance within 2–5 years.
+Only 4% believe climate risk is already priced in.
+That gap is the core thesis behind climate-aligned investing.

 The Stanford-MSCI Sustainability Institute survey that produced these figures focused on institutional investors, but the same conclusion is reaching individual investors faster than the tools available to act on it: Morgan Stanley's 2025 Sustainable Signals report finds nearly 80% of global investors now consider a company's carbon footprint reporting and decarbonization plans when making investment decisions.